slowshi/len-lester-portfolio/README.md

 This is my portfolio website.
 I wanted to keep it simple and list the things that I've done in the past with links to my resume and other socials.

 I chose Monokai as the theme for the site.
-With any new experience, I'll add to my projects JSON.
-That's pretty much it.
+It's being deployed on vercel.
+All information can be updated in the constants file.

 ### Stack